Jan-Rogowski/cross-asset-skewness-europe/README.md

 ## Cross-Asset Skewness in European Markets

-This repository contains the complete codebase used in the empirical analysis conducted in the thesis “Cross-Asset Skewness in European Markets.”
+This repository contains the complete codebase used in the empirical analysis conducted for a university project about cross-asset skewness in european markets.

 The project investigates whether skewness-based risk premia: